seppenen/Pipeline_IAC/README.md

 git remote add origin <url>
 git fetch --all
 ```
-Restart your IDE.
-Do not commit files to the main branch as it is locked and prevented from merge.
+Note: Remember to commit and push all files to the "feature" branch, as the main branch is locked and prevented from merge.
 Only pull requests are possible.
-Checkout the "feature" branch first and commit and push all files to it.